awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

 #### AWS CLI<a name="AuroraPostgreSQL.Migrating.RDSPostgreSQL.Replica.Create.CLI"></a>

-To create an Aurora read replica from a source RDS for PostgreSQL DB instance, use the [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html) and [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html) AWS CLI commands to create a new Aurora PostgreSQL DB cluster\.
-When you call the create\-db\-cluster command, include the `--replication-source-identifier` parameter to identify the Amazon Resource Name \(ARN\) for the source RDS for PostgreSQL DB instance\.
-For more information about Amazon RDS ARNs, see [Amazon Relational Database Service \(Amazon RDS\)](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html#arn-syntax-rds) in the *AWS General Reference*\.
+To create an Aurora read replica from a source RDS for PostgreSQL DB instance by using the AWS CLI, you first use the [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html) CLI command to create an empty Aurora DB cluster\.
+Once the DB cluster exists, you then use the [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html) command to create the primary instance for your DB cluster\.
+The primary instance is the first instance that's created in an Aurora DB cluster\.
+In this case, it's created initially as an Aurora read replica of your RDS for PostgreSQL DB instance\.
+When the process concludes, your RDS for PostgreSQL DB instance has effectively been migrated to an Aurora PostgreSQL DB cluster\.

-Don't specify the master user name, master password, or database name\.
-The Aurora read replica uses the same master user name, master password, and database name as the source RDS for PostgreSQL DB instance\.
+You don't need to specify the main user account \(typically, `postgres`\), its password, or the database name\.
+The Aurora read replica obtains these automatically from the source RDS for PostgreSQL DB instance that you identify when you invoke the AWS CLI commands\.

+You do need to specify the engine version to use for the Aurora PostgreSQL DB cluster and the DB instance\.
+The version you specify should match the source RDS for PostgreSQL DB instance\.
+If the source RDS for PostgreSQL DB instance is encrypted, you need to also specify encryption for the Aurora PostgreSQL DB cluster primary instance\.
+Migrating an encrypted instance to an unencrypted Aurora DB cluster isn't supported\.

+The following examples create an Aurora PostgreSQL DB cluster named `my-new-aurora-cluster` that's going to use an unencrypted RDS DB source instance\.
+You first create the Aurora PostgreSQL DB cluster by calling the [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html) CLI command\.
+The example shows how to use the optional `--storage-encrypted `parameter to specify that the DB cluster should be encrypted\.
+Because the source DB isn't encrypted, the `--kms-key-id` is used to specify the key to use\.
+For more information about required and optional parameters, see the list following the example\.

 For Linux, macOS, or Unix:

 ```
-aws rds create-db-cluster --db-cluster-identifier sample-replica-cluster --engine aurora-postgresql \
+aws rds create-db-cluster  \
-    --db-subnet-group-name mysubnetgroup --vpc-security-group-ids sg-c7e5b0d2 \
+    --db-cluster-identifier my-new-aurora-cluster \
+    --db-subnet-group-name my-db-subnet
+    --vpc-security-group-ids sg-11111111
+    --engine aurora-postgresql \
+    --engine-version same-as-your-rds-instance-version \
-    --replication-source-identifier arn:aws:rds:us-west-2:123456789012:db:master-postgresql-instance
+    --replication-source-identifier arn:aws:rds:aws-region:111122223333:db/rpg-source-db \
+    --storage-encrypted \
+    --kms-key-id arn:aws:kms:aws-region:111122223333:key/11111111-2222-3333-444444444444
 ```

 For Windows:

 ```
-aws rds create-db-cluster --db-cluster-identifier sample-replica-cluster --engine aurora-postgresql ^
+aws rds create-db-cluster  ^
+    --db-cluster-identifier my-new-aurora-cluster ^
+    --db-subnet-group-name my-db-subnet ^
-    --db-subnet-group-name mysubnetgroup --vpc-security-group-ids sg-c7e5b0d2 ^
+    --vpc-security-group-ids sg-11111111 ^
+    --engine aurora-postgresql ^
+    --engine-version same-as-your-rds-instance-version ^
-    --replication-source-identifier arn:aws:rds:us-west-2:123456789012:db:master-postgresql-instance
+    --replication-source-identifier arn:aws:rds:aws-region:111122223333:db/rpg-source-db ^
+    --storage-encrypted ^
+    --kms-key-id arn:aws:kms:aws-region:111122223333:key/11111111-2222-3333-444444444444
 ```

-If you use the console to create an Aurora read replica, then RDS automatically creates the primary instance for your DB cluster Aurora Read Replica\.
-If you use the CLI to create an Aurora read replica, you must explicitly create the primary instance for your DB cluster\.
-The primary instance is the first instance that is created in a DB cluster\.
+In the following list you can find more information about some of the options shown in the example\.
+Unless otherwise specified, these parameters are required\.
++ `--db-cluster-identfier` – You need to give your new Aurora PostgreSQL DB cluster a name\.
++ `--db-subnet-group-name` – Create your Aurora PostgreSQL DB cluster in the same DB subnet as the source DB instance\.
++ `--vpc-security-group-ids` – Specify the security group for your Aurora PostgreSQL DB cluster\.
++ `--engine-version` – Specify the version to use for the Aurora PostgreSQL DB cluster\.
+This should be the same as the version used by your source RDS for PostgreSQL DB instance\.
++ `--replication-source-identifier` – Identify your RDS for PostgreSQL DB instance using its Amazon Resource Name \(ARN\)\.
+For more information about Amazon RDS ARNs, see [Amazon Relational Database Service \(Amazon RDS\)](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html#arn-syntax-rds) in the *AWS General Reference*\. of your DB cluster\.
++ `--storage-encrypted` – Optional\.
+Use only when needed to specify encryption as follows:
+  + Use this parameter when the source DB instance has encrypted storage\.
+The call to [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html) fails if you don't use this parameter with a source DB instance that has encrypted storage\.
+If you want to use a different key for the Aurora PostgreSQL DB cluster than the key used by the source DB instance, you need to also specify the `--kms-key-id`\.
+  + Use if the source DB instance's storage is unencrypted but you want the Aurora PostgreSQL DB cluster to use encryption\.
+If so, you also need to identify the encryption key to use with the `--kms-key-id` parameter\.
++ `--kms-key-id` – Optional\.
+When used, you can specify the key to use for storage encryption \(`--storage-encrypted`\) by using the key's ARN, ID, alias ARN, or its alias name\.
+This parameter is needed only for the following situations:

-You can create a primary instance for your DB cluster by using the [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html) CLI command with the following parameters:
+  + To choose a different key for the Aurora PostgreSQL DB cluster than that used by the source DB instance\.
-+ `--db-cluster-identifier`

-  The name of your DB cluster\.
-+ `--db-instance-class`

-  The name of the DB instance class to use for your primary instance\.
-+ `--db-instance-identifier`

-  The name of your primary instance\.
-+ `--engine aurora-postgresql`

-  The database engine to use\.
+  + To create an encrypted cluster from an unencrypted source\.
+In this case, you need to specify the key that Aurora PostgreSQL should use for encryption\.

-In the following example, you create a primary instance named *`myreadreplicainstance`* for the DB cluster named *`myreadreplicacluster`*\.
-You do this using the DB instance class specified in *`myinstanceclass`*\.
+After creating the Aurora PostgreSQL DB cluster, you then create the primary instance by using the [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html) CLI command, as shown in the following:

-**Example**
 For Linux, macOS, or Unix:

 ```
 aws rds create-db-instance \
-    --db-cluster-identifier myreadreplicacluster \
+    --db-cluster-identifier my-new-aurora-cluster \
-    --db-instance-class myinstanceclass \
+    --db-instance-class db.x2g.16xlarge \
-    --db-instance-identifier myreadreplicainstance \
+    --db-instance-identifier rpg-for-migration \
-    --engine-version same-as-your-rds-instance-version \
     --engine aurora-postgresql
 ```

 For Windows:

 ```
 aws rds create-db-instance ^
-    --db-cluster-identifier myreadreplicacluster ^
+    --db-cluster-identifier my-new-aurora-cluster ^
-    --db-instance-class myinstanceclass ^
+    --db-instance-class db.x2g.16xlarge ^
-    --db-instance-identifier myreadreplicainstance ^
+    --db-instance-identifier rpg-for-migration ^
-    --engine-version same-as-your-rds-instance-version ^
     --engine aurora-postgresql
 ```

+In the following list, you can find more information about some of the options shown in the example\.
++ `--db-cluster-identifier` – Specify the name of the Aurora PostgreSQL DB cluster that you created with the [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html) command in the previous steps\.
++ `--db-instance-class` – The name of the DB instance class to use for your primary instance, such as `db.r4.xlarge`, `db.t4g.medium`, `db.x2g.16xlarge`, and so on\.
+For a list of available DB instance classes, see [DB instance class types](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.Types)\.
++ `--db-instance-identifier` – Specify the name to give your primary instance\.
++ `--engine aurora-postgresql` – Specify `aurora-postgresql` for the engine\.

 #### RDS API<a name="Aurora.Migration.RDSPostgreSQL.Create.API"></a>

-To create an Aurora read replica from a source RDS for PostgreSQL DB instance, use the RDS API operations [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html) and [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html) to create a new Aurora DB cluster and primary instance\.
-Don't specify the master user name, master password, or database name\.
-The Aurora read replica uses the same master user name, master password, and database name as the source RDS for PostgreSQL DB instance\.
+To create an Aurora read replica from a source RDS for PostgreSQL DB instance, first use the RDS API operation [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html) to create a new Aurora DB cluster for the Aurora read replica that gets created from your source RDS for PostgreSQL DB instance\.
+When the Aurora PostgreSQL DB cluster is available, you then use the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html) to create the primary instance for the Aurora DB cluster\.

+You don't need to specify the main user account \(typically, `postgres`\), its password, or the database name\.
+The Aurora read replica obtains these automatically from the source RDS for PostgreSQL DB instance specified with `ReplicationSourceIdentifier`\.

+You do need to specify the engine version to use for the Aurora PostgreSQL DB cluster and the DB instance\.
+The version you specify should match the source RDS for PostgreSQL DB instance\.
+If the source RDS for PostgreSQL DB instance is encrypted, you need to also specify encryption for the Aurora PostgreSQL DB cluster primary instance\.
+Migrating an encrypted instance to an unencrypted Aurora DB cluster isn't supported\.

-You can create a new Aurora DB cluster for an Aurora read replica from a source RDS for PostgreSQL DB instance\.
-To do so, use the RDS API operation [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html) with the following parameters:
+To create the Aurora DB cluster for the Aurora read replica, use the RDS API operation [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html) with the following parameters:
-+ `DBClusterIdentifier`

-  The name of the DB cluster to create\.
++ `DBClusterIdentifier` – The name of the DB cluster to create\.
-+ `DBSubnetGroupName`

-  The name of the DB subnet group to associate with this DB cluster\.
++ `DBSubnetGroupName` – The name of the DB subnet group to associate with this DB cluster\.
-+ `Engine=aurora-postgresql`

-  The name of the engine to use\.
++ `Engine=aurora-postgresql` – The name of the engine to use\.
-+ `ReplicationSourceIdentifier`

-  The Amazon Resource Name \(ARN\) for the source PostgreSQL DB instance\.
-For more information about Amazon RDS ARNs, see [Amazon Relational Database Service \(Amazon RDS\)](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html#arn-syntax-rds) in the *Amazon Web Services General Reference\.*
++ `ReplicationSourceIdentifier` – The Amazon Resource Name \(ARN\) for the source PostgreSQL DB instance\.
+For more information about Amazon RDS ARNs, see [Amazon Relational Database Service \(Amazon RDS\)](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html#arn-syntax-rds) in the *Amazon Web Services General Reference\.* If `ReplicationSourceIdentifier` identifies an encrypted source, Amazon RDS uses your default KMS key unless you specify a different key using the `KmsKeyId` option\.
-+ `VpcSecurityGroupIds`

-  The list of Amazon EC2 VPC security groups to associate with this DB cluster\.
++ `VpcSecurityGroupIds` – The list of Amazon EC2 VPC security groups to associate with this DB cluster\.
++ `StorageEncrypted` – Indicates that the DB cluster is encrypted\.
+When you use this parameter without also specifying the `ReplicationSourceIdentifier`, Amazon RDS uses your default KMS key\.
++ `KmsKeyId` – The key for an encrypted cluster\.
+When used, you can specify the key to use for storage encryption by using the key's ARN, ID, alias ARN, or its alias name\.

-See an example with the RDS API operation [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html)\.
+For more information, see [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html) in the *Amazon RDS API Reference*\.

-If you use the console to create an Aurora read replica, then Amazon RDS automatically creates the primary instance for your DB cluster Aurora Read Replica\.
-If you use the CLI to create an Aurora read replica, you must explicitly create the primary instance for your DB cluster\.
-The primary instance is the first instance that is created in a DB cluster\.

-You can create a primary instance for your DB cluster by using the RDS API operation [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html) with the following parameters:
+Once the Aurora DB cluster is available, you can then create a primary instance for it by using the RDS API operation [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html) with the following parameters:
-+ `DBClusterIdentifier`

-  The name of your DB cluster\.
++ `DBClusterIdentifier` – The name of your DB cluster\.
-+ `DBInstanceClass`

-  The name of the DB instance class to use for your primary instance\.
++ `DBInstanceClass` – The name of the DB instance class to use for your primary instance\.
-+ `DBInstanceIdentifier`

-  The name of your primary instance\.
++ `DBInstanceIdentifier` – The name of your primary instance\.
-+ `Engine=aurora-postgresql`

-  The name of the engine to use\.
++ `Engine=aurora-postgresql` – The name of the engine to use\.

-See an example with the RDS API operation [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html)\.
+For more information, see [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html) in the *Amazon RDS API Reference*\.

 ### Promoting an Aurora read replica<a name="AuroraPostgreSQL.Migrating.RDSPostgreSQL.Replica.Promote"></a>